italia/developers.italia.it/_pages/en/gsoc-ideas.md

 ---
-title: Google Summer of Code - Ideas list
+title: "Google Summer of Code: information for students"
 subtitle: Want to get involved with Google Summer of Code?
 Here are a few ideas
 lang: en
+ref:
+  en: /it/idee-gsoc
-layout: internal-long
+layout: internal-simple
+image: /assets/images/comelouso-temp-img.jpg
 ---

-# Information for Students
 First of all, welcome!

 These ideas were contributed by our developers and users.
 They are sometimes